Veterans Park Los Angeles Depth Map

 8. Protect Data Privacy: When collecting data, be mindful of data privacy and security.
 Avoid collecting personal information that is not relevant to the mapping project.
 Securely store and manage the data to prevent unauthorized access.
 Comply with all applicable privacy laws and regulations.

-9. Update the Map Regularly: Update the depth map regularly to ensure that it remains accurate and relevant.
+9. Update the Map Regularly: Update the depth map regularly to check that it remains accurate and relevant.
 Changes to the park's topography, such as construction projects or natural events, can affect the accuracy of the map.
 Regular updates will also allow you to incorporate new data and technologies.

 FAQ